“When in Danger, Distance Yourself”

-In the police interviews, Gentile also attempted to distance himself from the bloody Brennan apartment, the crime scene.
-In the police report, on page 41, Gerald Gentile told Bohling that on the evening that Kyle died he returned home “Um, after 11 or 12.”
+In the police interviews, Gentile also attempted to distance himself from the Brennan apartment.
+In the police report, on page 41, Gerald Gentile told Bohling that on the evening that Kyle died, he returned home “Um, after 11 or 12.”
 These times, of course, don’t line up with statements that were given by his wife, Denise Miscavige Gentile, or by Tom Brennan.

 Why would Gentile offer up a different version of the events?
 It was to distance himself from Tom Brennan and the Cleveland Avenue apartment on the evening of Kyle’s death.
 “Clearwater police detective Stephen Bohling never questioned these discrepancies.”

 Written by Victoria Britton©, All Rights Reserved.
 Duplication or reproduction without permission of the author is prohibited.

 Excerpt from the Deposition of Gerald Gentile